 The cause of migraines is unclear, but for many people, triggers can include stress and certain foods and drinks.

-One Botox session generally works for approximately 10-12 weeks, at which point, you’ll be ready to book your next appointment.
+One session generally works for approximately 10-12 weeks, at which point, you’ll be ready to book your next appointment.
 Treatment is generally repeated every three months until migraines are significantly reduced or more bearable, the aim being to provide a better quality of life.

-Who would benefit from Botox for migraines?
+Who would benefit from wrinkle relaxing injections for migraines?

 Studies have shown that while a quarter of people notice a positive difference after 1-2 sessions, a quarter of people do not respond at all.

-Who can treat migraines with Botox injections?
+Who can treat migraines with wrinkle relaxing injections injections?

 Rare side effects include allergic reactions, with symptoms such as hives and difficulty breathing.
 And very rare side effects include paralysis on one side or eye drooping - AKA ptosis.
 It’s always a good idea to speak to your practitioner in advance to get the full lowdown on potential side effects, and it goes without saying that if you experience any of these, you should contact your doctor straight away.

-Search on Glowday for a Botox practitioner today!
+Search on Glowday for a practitioner today!
 We have hundreds of medically qualified experts to choose from.